aliceriot/datastructures/hash_table/README.md

 I think for this we're just going to use the SHA1 hash - this isn't considered secure for crypto work but it should be good enough here.
 We can get it on Linux from `openssl/sha.h`, handy!
+To get that to work you need to run gcc with the `-I/usr/include/openssl` and `-lcrypto` flags (assuming you're running Debian or similar, it may be different on other distros or on e.g. OSX).